osism/vmware2openstack/README.md

-# VMware to SCS OpenStack migration script (vmware2scs)
+# VMware to OpenStack migration script (vmware2openstack)

-This script may be used to migrate VMs from VMware to an SCS OpenStack environment.
+This script may be used to migrate VMs from VMware to an OpenStack environment.

 The script itself must be run on a machine which has access to:
 - the ESXI host where the VM to migrated resides on